raganwald/raganwald.github.com/index.md

 that time, Threadalyzer had all but elimi- nated its competition in the Java thread analysis space, and JProbe had become
-KL's major source of revenue.”*
+KL's major source of revenue.”</p>
-—<div style="font-size:0.8em; text-align:right;">Christian Jaekl, Software Engineer and Concurrency Domain Expert</div>
+—<div style="font-size:0.8em; text-align:right; margin-bottom: 20px;">Christian Jaekl, Software Engineer and Concurrency Domain Expert</div>

 I have shipped as a Technical Product Manager, Program Manager, and in hands-on engineering roles.
 My work is informed by my experience consulting, in technology marketing, and in enterprise sales.
 I am a past-member of both the Toronto Computer-Human Interaction ACM-SIG and the Toronto Product Management Association.